jeessh/jesseverse/README.md

 # jesseverse

-My personal hub.
-Every app I build (from now on 👍) will integrate with Poke.
+Every app I build (from now on 👍) will be centralized AND will integrate with Poke.
 I always wanted to use my apps from imessage and now I can!

 ## How it works